logzly. Bag Boutique

 Cotton Canvas

 Cotton canvas is a classic choice.
 It’s sturdy, washable, and feels natural in your hands.
 Look for bags made from organic cotton; that means the cotton was grown without synthetic pesticides.
+For a fun project, try this DIY Upcycled Canvas Bag.
 A 12‑ounce canvas tote can hold a full grocery load without sagging.

 Recycled Polyester (rPET)